 AA in Ophthalmic Technology from an accredited school; OR

-2 years of clinical/lab experience conducting preliminary screening/vision testing to include specialized tests and visual fields.
+OR 2 years of clinical/lab experience conducting preliminary screening/vision testing to include specialized tests and visual fields

-Excellent communication skills, professional demeanor, excellent organizational skills.
+Excellent communication skills, professional demeanor, and excellent organizational skills.
 Exceptional interpersonal skills - patient advocacy skills - evaluate patient concerns for timely resolution.
 Sensitivity to patient needs.
-Ability to work independently as well as in a team-work model.
+Ability to work independently as well as in a teamwork model.
 Willingness to serve as a positive and professional role model.
-Must have demonstrated record of reliable attendance, punctuality and proven successful performance in past and present.
+Must have demonstrated a record of reliable attendance, punctuality, and proven successful performance in past and present.

 As the state's only health and research university, OHSU brings together patient care, research, education of the next generation of health care providers and scientists and community service to improve the health and well-being of all Oregonians.The university is a conduit for learning for more than 2,800 students, providing training to interns, residents and fellows in postgraduate medical and research.
 It is the only place in Oregon that grants doctoral degrees in medicine, dentistry and nursing.
 OHSU cares for more than 251,000 patients each year from around the region and takes a leadership role in contributing to solutions involving the health of the state and the nation, such as health care access and transparency, ethics and workforce shortage.
 Beyond providing critical health care services, quality education and cutting-edge research, OHSU also is a key economic and social force in the Northwest.
 With an annual operating budget of $2.06 billion and more than 14,000 employees, OHSU is Portland?s largest employer.
 Its size contributes to its ability to provide... many services and community support activities not found anywhere else in Oregon.
 For more information visit http://www.ohsu.edu/xd/about/index.cfm